smriti-pvn/Knights-Grid/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Open the `index.html` file in a web
+2. Open the `index.html` file in a web browser to start playing.

+## Contributing

+Feel free to submit issues or pull requests to improve the game or add new features.